Dental Implants – Crown Point, IN

 As a dentist in Crown Point with your best interests at heart, Dr. Ornelas feels great about recommending implants because of their high success rate.
 In non-smokers, it’s around 98%, but since that drops to 85% in smokers, we recommend that you quit smoking before having the procedure done.

-What’s the Best Way To Maintain My Implant?
+What’s the Best Way to Take Care of My Dental Implants?

 Fortunately, maintaining your dental implants is easy to do, not to mention well worth it!
 With a few good habits, you can look forward to a lifetime of enjoying your replacement teeth.